jannitzbon/jannitzbon.github.io/_pages/cv.md

 **Guest Researcher** (2019)
 *Department of Geosciences, University of Oslo, Norway*
-- 4-month stay fundegit d by the German Academic Exchange Service
+- 4-month stay funded by the German Academic Exchange Service

 **Doctoral Researcher** (2017 - 2020)